RenaSpb/CRUD-API/README.md

 ## Installation
 1. Clone the repository
 2. Install dependencies: npm install
-3. Create a .env file in the root directory and add: PORT=3000
+3. Create a .env file in the root directory of project and add: PORT=3000
 4. Running the Application:

    - Development mode: